 Before you begin

-Liquor licenceYou must have, or have applied for, one of these liquor licences:
+Liquor licenceYou must have, or have applied for:

 What you'll need

-- provide a completed application form and fee payment
+- a completed application form and fee payment

-- provide a certificate of title if you own the property
+- a certificate of title for the premises

 Identifying positions of authority